rhwbarrett/DFSA/README.md

 Configuration:
 =================
-The project is ready to use; simply download from github, and unzip the downloaded file, and you are ready to go!
+Download the master file from github and unzip it.
+Using the command line, type <code>cd DFSA-master</code> to navigate to the project directory.
+Before you can use the project, you must make the Bash script that runs it executable.
+To do this, type <code>chmod +x Run_DFSA.sh</code> into the command line.
+Once you do this, the project is ready to use.

 How to use:
 =================
 This project is operated through use of the command-line by way of a Bash Script.
-After downloading and unzipping the project, simply type <code>cd DFSA</code> to navigate to the DFSA directory.
-Type <code>ls</code>, to look at the contents of the <code>DFSA</code> directory.
+After downloading and unzipping the project, simply type <code>cd DFSA-master</code> to navigate to the DFSA directory.
+Type <code>ls</code>, to look at the contents of the <code>DFSA-master</code> directory.
 Among the files present should be a file named <code>Run_DFSA.sh</code>; this is the file we will be using to run the project.

 This project is used to either generate or recognize strings given a model of a regular language.